LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 While scanning in this mode, the FM/DMR mode area of the screen, flashes the [DW] To exit Dual Watch press any key.

-*Note:*
+*Notes:*

-VFO Dual Watch, functions in the same way as the Zone scan in Channel mode.
+- VFO Dual Watch, functions in the same way as the Zone scan in Channel mode.
-Both VFO A and VFO B have equal priority.
+- Both VFO A and VFO B have equal priority.
 Once the scan has stopped on one VFO, because there is a signal, the scan does not sample the other VFO to determine if it also has a signal.
-VFO A and B do not need to both be FM or both be DMR.
+- VFO A and B do not need to both be FM or both be DMR.
 Either VFO A or B can be either FM, FM Narrow or DMR mode.

-#### Easily changing from VFO A to VFO B, and vice versa
+#### Easily changing from VFO A to VFO B, and vice versa<!-- linebreak -->

 An alternative method to change the current VFO, is to **Long Press** on the **Red** key.